SapnaSah/Blockchain-Based-Secured-Voting-System/README.md

 # BlockVote - Secure Blockchain-Inspired Voting Platform

 A modern, secure voting platform that leverages blockchain-inspired technology to ensure transparent and verifiable elections.
-Built with React, Express.js, and TypeScript, this platform provides a robust solution for conducting secure online elections.
+Built with React, Express.js, and TypeScript, this platform provides a robust solution for conducting secure online elections with flexible database options.

 ## Features